-Indoor Community Facilities shall be designed to include space for no less than 75% of the number of bedrooms in an AAN development.have a minimum occupancy equal to the number of bedrooms in the AAN.
-The Planning Board may allow for a reduction in the occupancy minimum occupancy where some combination of the following criteria can be met:
+Indoor Community Facilities shall be designed to provide ample space for larger gatherings, while maintaining a variety of smaller spaces adequate for a subset of smaller groups of residents.
+Indoor Community Facilities shall have a minimum occupancy equal to the number of bedrooms in the AAN.
+The Planning Board may allow, or in some cases encourage, a reduction in the minimum occupancy where some combination of the following criteria can be met: